Oct 25, 2017

 Regardless of how far you got, you will probably already feel the benefits of it.
-You can always start again from 100, if you lose your count.
+You can always start again from 100 if you lose your count.
 Your goal is not to reach number 1, but to calm your nervous system, which will eventually happen, if you practise long enough.
-Also, you can always just switch to the easier way of counting 10 to 1, if counting form 100 proves to be too difficult.
+Also, you can always just switch to the easier way of counting 10 to 1, if counting from 100 proves to be too difficult.

-The drawback of counting from 100 is its potential to make you drowsy or even fall asleep, probably you will prefer this method in the comfort of your own home, or even at bed time, if you have difficulty falling asleep due to chronic stress and a wandering mind.
+The drawback of counting from 100 is its potential to make you drowsy or even fall asleep, probably you will prefer this method in the comfort of your own home, or even at bedtime if you have difficulty falling asleep due to chronic stress and a wandering mind.

-Leaning to breathe correctly will have the health benefits reaching far beyond reducing stress levels, but from a stress management view-point it will be your most important asset.
-Through breathing you will be able to indirectly control your heart-rate, though controlling the length and depth of your breaths themselves.
+Leaning to breathe correctly will have the health benefits reaching far beyond reducing stress levels, but from a stress management viewpoint, it will be your most important asset.
+Through breathing, you will be able to indirectly control your heart-rate, though controlling the length and depth of your breaths themselves.
 Adding the technique of counting backwards alleviates the psychological effect of giving your mind a difficult task to concentrate on, essentially drawing your attention away from whatever makes you stressed and towards the internal processes taking place inside of your body.